Spiroplasma citri: Ecology

 The role of S. citri in its environment is related to how it interacts with host plants, insect vectors, and abiotic factors.
 This bacterium is mainly transmitted by leafhoppers, which spread it from infected to healthy citrus plants through feeding habits.
 Young citrus plants are more susceptible to infection because they are more attractive to leafhoppers, whereas older plants become less appealing to these insects.
 S. citri exploits the nutrients of host plants to survive and reproduce.
 It is primarily found in the plant phloem, a tissue that is particularly nutrient-rich because it is responsible for transportation of sugars.
 S. citri thrives and spreads in hot, dry weather, making it commonly found in the United States, the Middle East, North Africa, Central America, New Zealand, and part of Western Europe, particularly France, Italy, and Spain.
 Notably, in California, major citrus plants like oranges, grapefruits, and tangelos suffer notable yield losses due to S. citri infection, impacting 5-10% of trees.

 Environmental Impact

-S. citri causes citrus stubborn disease, a disease that reduces the yield and quality of our citrus fruits, which are excellent sources of vitamin C. Though S. citri predominantly affects citrus plants, it also impacts other essential crops, including tomatoes, lettuce, and carrots, which directly impacts the profitability of the agricultural industry and disrupts our food supply.
+Spiroplasma citri causes citrus stubborn disease, a disease that reduces the yield and quality of our citrus fruits, which are excellent sources of vitamin C. Though S. citri predominantly affects citrus plants, it also impacts other essential crops, including tomatoes, lettuce, and carrots, which directly impacts the profitability of the agricultural industry and disrupts our food supply.
 It is important we further study this bacteria in order to learn how to effectively combat it, so that we can develop better management strategies to help minimize financial losses in the produce industry, and to reduce its impact on citrus production as well as on native plant species.